hubotio/hubot/docs/index.md

 ## Getting Started With Hubot

-You will need [node.js](http://nodejs.org/) and [npm](https://npmjs.org/).
-Joyent has an [excellent blog post on how to get those installed](http://joyent.com/blog/installing-node-and-npm), so we'll omit those details here.

-Once node and npm are ready, we can install the hubot generator:
+You will need [node.js and npm](https://docs.npmjs.com/getting-started/installing-node).
+Once those are installed, we can install the hubot generator:

     %  npm install -g yo generator-hubot